NickTomlin/nicktomlin.github.io/src/content/posts/reclaiming-focus.md

 - Newsletters: Substack and a few technology weekly (JSBytes, JSWeekly, etc).
 - My work slack interest channels
-- Fiends who have better self control than I do.
+- Friends who have better self control than I do.

 Note: the SubStack app -- unfortunately -- leans into the algorithmic feed model and is a complete distraction.
 I would not recommend installing it.
 I wish they would reverse direction here, but I understand that the money is in engagement and a feed is a great way of driving that.

-# ️Ordinary time
+# 🕰️ Ordinary time

 Spending less time scrolling is one thing, but it's easy to pour that time into more work, or playing videogames (which I love too much to entirely eliminate) or busywork.

-## Be bored and awkward

-This relates to phone usage, but I try to not use my phone in public:

-- Sitting in a waiting room
-- Riding public transit/ride share
-- Waiting for a dinner companion to come back from the rest room
+In general, I'm trying to use free time as a space to be able to reflect and notice the world around me, versus something I need to fill with mindless activity or more work.

+## Normalize boredom

+My natural instinct when I'm sitting around is to want to pull out my phone.
+I've made a habit to explicitly not do that, or to explicitly pursue a task like writing in my journal or reading a book.

-It's awkward, but it has two primary benefits: it's a small meaningful choice that helps me say "no" the next time I want to reach for my phone; it can be a built in time of reflection/meditation/presence.
+It's awkward, sometimes painfully so, but it has two primary benefits: it's a small meaningful choice that helps me say "no" the next time I want to reach for my phone; it can be built-in time for reflection/meditation/presence.
+It's easy to lose track of how I'm feeling in a day of running from one thing to the next, and this built in break time of letting my mind wander helps recharge my creativity and sense of self, and [practice what I preach](./reflection).

-## Pursuing slow burn dopamine
+## Pursue slow fun

-Media is often a short cut to a nice hit of dopamine, it's super fun (and easy) to level up in an RPG but a lot harder to -- say -- hit an archery target in real life.

-One of the things that is challenging about "free time" for a perfectionist like me is not only is it hard and imperfect to learn new things, but the satisfaction of doing something is often delayed until you've built some competence.

-The analogy I have is similar to ultra processed foods.
-It's tasty, and easy, to grab some chips and munch on them, versus cooking a healthier snack, and honestly i'd often prefer some cheetos over Quinoa.
-But... the payoff for cooking a meal is much deeper and richer.
+A lot of my habits are built on maximizing the dopamine I get from any activity, and that's typically meant I'm more willing to spend time playing a [video game about playing guitar](https://en.wikipedia.org/wiki/Rock_Band) versus actually playing my guitar.
+So many "real" things are less immediately rewarding than their digital counterparts and this forces a challenging bargain when I have a slice of free time: do something immediately and maximally "fun" or pursue something ultimately fulfilling.

+To break myself out of this binary, I've started to try and slow down and really enjoy slow things like noodling on the guitar.
+It can be frustrating sometimes, or just boring -- if I'm honest -- but there's a slower simpler pleasure in connecting the different parts of my brain and body that I've come to enjoy and even look forward to.

+I'm still trying to figure out the balance here, because sometimes it is really good to just turn my brain off, but I think more of this "slow fun" is better and that's what I'm trying to orient towards.

+# The journey continues

+These are just a start, and I'm constantly finding more ways that I've spread my focus.
+Hopefully that's been helpful.
+I don't have commenting enabled right now, but i'd be curious to know what patterns have been helpful for _you_.